 You contacted me yesterday.
 I was surprised.
 After almost eight years.
-There are million of things that happened.
+There are millions of things that happened.
 You told me.

 After the initial euphoric state of being in love is over, and the novelty had worn out; I wonder if you would not be tempted to go back to your old habits.
 That risk I cannot take.

 You went on telling how it had been for you.
-How you chose to go headlong for disaster.
-You said you were aware of how fool you are right from the beginning.
+How you chose to go headlong into disaster.
+You said you were aware of how a fool you are right from the beginning.
 I didn’t expect that.
-Shocked and disbelief were written all over my face.
+Shocked and disbelief was written all over my face.
 If you could only see me.